 Find one-of-a-kind Christmas gifts with German flair, sample pastries and raise a pint to the most wonderful time of the year all while making your holidays brighter with a weekend or week-long getaway.
 The fun begins with the night-time Annual Lighting of the Village in Edelweiss River Park, 5-7 p.m., Friday, November 27, 2020.
 It’s free, and the city will be following the CDC guidelines throughout the event.

 Lifetime Movie Magic

-Click on the movie photo from Sunshine Films to see trailer.
+Click on the movie photo from Sunshine Films to see trailer for Christmas Love Letter.